jabbring/jabbring.github.io/index.md

 One of my hobbies is to pretend I am 25 years old and [make noise](https://blauwedinsdag.com).

 <p><span style="color:red">
-Note: My old website broke down; this is a placeholder for a new one I am building.
+Note: I recently broke my old website beyond repair; this is a placeholder for a new one I am building.
 </span></p>